jgabaut/sprites4curses/README.md

 ### Raylib extension <a name = "raylib_ext"></a>

-  To produce the Raylib `./demo`, run:
+  To produce the Raylib `./demo_animate`, run:

-  - `./configure --enable-raylib=yes && make rebuild`
+  - `./configure --enable-animate-raylib=yes && make rebuild`

-  In case you want to include `animate.h` as Raylib extension in a C file, you should define this macro to make sure the included declarations work as expected:
+  In case you want to include `s4c.h` as Raylib extension in a C file, you should define these macros to make sure the included declarations work as expected:

+  - `S4C_HAS_ANIMATE`
   - `S4C_RAYLIB_EXTENSION`

 ### Terminal capabilities <a name = "terminal_capabilities"></a>